MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 Use the principle of least privilege when applying your configuration.
 MPRs control the access policy to your MIM deployment.
 Enable only those features used by most of your users.
 For example, not all users use MIM for group management, so associated group management MPRs should be disabled.
 By default, MIM ships with most non-administrator permissions disabled.

 #### Duplicate built-in MPRs instead of directly modifying
 When needing to modify the built-in MPRs, you should create a new MPR with the required configuration and turn off the built-in MPR.
-This ensures that any future changes to the built-in MPRs that are introduced through the upgrade process do not negatively impact your system configuration.
+Creating this new MPR ensures that any future changes to the built-in MPRs that are introduced through the upgrade process do not negatively impact your system configuration.

 #### End-user permissions should use explicit attribute lists scoped to users business needs
 Using explicit attribute lists helps to prevent the accidental granting of permissions to non-privileged users when attributes are added to objects.
 Administrators should explicitly need to grant access to new attributes instead of trying to remove access.